 Split testing, also known as A/B Testing or Bucket Testing can make a huge difference in your marketing campaigns.
 It helps you to know what works for your eCommerce business and what doesn’t.

 To master this craft, a marketer should know how to run a successful split test and be sure to make only small changes at a time.
 The opposite will make it difficult for the marketer to understand what gave rise to swings in conversion.

 An excellent way to convert users who have visited your website but left without making a purchase is to launch retargeting or remarketing ad campaigns.

 Keeping the customer engaged by enabling the sale to be relevant in the customer’s browsing experience is the key takeaway of retargeting for serious marketers who diligently optimize spend and time effectively.

-This can be done through Google Adwords, Facebook Ads or many other third-party retargeting networks.
-Retargeting not only helps to re-engage customers but also enables them to complete the checkout process thus recovering potential loss from abandoned shopping carts.
+You can do it through Google Adwords, Facebook Ads or any other third-party retargeting networks.
+Retargeting not only helps to re-engage customers but also enables them to complete the checkout process.
+Thus, it can help in recovering the potential loss from abandoned shopping carts.

 Web push notifications can provide an amazing solution here by sending product-related push messages to the visitors when they come online.
 Vizury has an excellent retargeting platform for affiliate marketers where push messages can be personalized on a 1:1 basis and sent on a real-time basis.